-- expressed as a sum over energy levels, Boltzmann distribution relative to energy levels). - Examples of calculation of Molecular Partition Function (Two levels systems, Harmonic oscillator, Particle-in-a-box, Thermal Wavelength of a molecule, Monatomic molecule in a three dimentional box). - A3.
-Calculation of Thermodynamic properties from the Molecular Partition Function (q) - Internal energy (Calculation of the internal energy of a system comprised by one-dimensional harmonic oscillators). - The constant volume heat capacity (C_V). - Einstein's model for an atomic crystal (Calculation of internal energy and heat capacity (C_V) of a crystalline element, Einstein's equation for constant - volume heat capacity (C_V) of atomic crystals). - Calculation of the Molecular Partition Function (q) by the direct summation of its terms (Examples of calculation of U and C_V.
-Variation of U and C_Vwith the temperature). - Entropy (Boltzmann' sequation for the Statistical Entropy.
+- The objectives of Thermodynamics, Quantum Chemistry and Statistical Thermodynamics - Energy distribution among the molecules of a macroscopic (N,V,E) system of localized and independent molecules - The principle of equal a priori probabilities - Basic concepts (Instantaneous configurations, Statistical weights, Dominating configuration) - A2.
+The Boltzmann distribution and the Molecular Partition Function - Calculation of populations for the Dominating configuration. - The Boltzmann distribution Physical meaning - The Molecular Partition Function Physical meaning - Energy states and energy levels.
+Degenerate states (Molecular Partition Function expressed as a sum over energy levels, Boltzmann distribution relative to energy levels) - Examples of calculation of Molecular Partition Function (Two levels systems, Harmonic oscillator, Particle-in-a-box, Thermal Wavelength of a molecule, Monatomic molecule in a three dimensional box) - A3.
+Calculation of Thermodynamic properties from the Molecular Partition Function (q) - Internal energy (Calculation of the internal energy of a system comprised by one-dimensional harmonic oscillators) - The constant volume heat capacity (C_V) - Einstein's model for an atomic crystal (Calculation of internal energy and heat capacity (C_V) of a crystalline element, Einstein's equation for constant volume heat capacity (C_V) of atomic crystals) - Calculation of the Molecular Partition Function (q) by the direct summation of its terms (Examples of calculation of U and C_V .
+Variation of U and C_V with the temperature) - Entropy (Boltzmann's equation for the Statistical Entropy.
 Entropy as a function of the Molecular Partition Function.
-The approximation Ω =W, Calculation of the entropy of a crystalline element). - Historical background of the development of the Statistical Thermodynamics.

-A4.
-Macroscopic (N,V,T) systems of independent molecules

-- The concept of an Ensemble. - Basic kinds of Ensembles (Microcanonical, Canonical and Gand Canonical Ensembles). - First axiom of Statistical Thermodynamics (The principle of the equal a priori probabilities revisited). - First axiom of Statistical Thermodynamics (Ergodic hypothesis). - The method of ensembles of Gibbs (Application of the Gibbs method in the Canonical ensemble, Instantaneous configurations, Statistical weights and Dominating configuration of the Canonical ensemble). - The Boltzmann distribution in the Canonical ensemble. - The Canonical Partition Function (Calculation of the Canonical Partition Function (Q) from the Molecular Partition Function (q), Real macroscopic systems of independent and localized (or non-localized) molecules, Examples of calculation of the Canonical Partition Function). - Calculation of thermodynamic properties for macroscopic (N,V,T) systems from the Canonical Partition Function (Internal energy, Constant-volume heat capacity, Entropy, Helmholtz energy, Pressure, Enthalpy, Gibbs energy). - Application for Ideal monatomic Gases (Sackur Tetrode equation for the entropy, Chemical Equilibrium). - B. Electric Properties of Molecules and Intermolecular Forces

-B1.
-Electric Properties of Molecules

-- Basic concepts (Electric Dipole, Electric Dipole Moment, Polar molecules, Permanent Electric Dipole Moment, Non-polar molecules, Induced Electric Dipole Moment, Polarization of a sample, Ferroelectric solids, Dielectrics). - Polar molecules (Diatomic, Polyatomic molecules). - Electronegativity and Electric Dipole Moment (Pauling and Mulliken scales of Electronegativity, Approximate relations between Electronegativity and Electric Dipole Moment for diatomic molecules). - Induced Electric Dipole Moment (Polarizability of a molecule, Polarizability volume, Anisotropy of the Polarizability, Electronic Polarizability, Distortion Polarizability and Orientation Polarizability, Debye - Langevin equation).
+The approximation Ω=W, Calculation of the entropy of a crystalline element) - Historical background of the development of the Statistical Thermodynamics - A4.
+Macroscopic (N,V,T) systems of independent molecules - The concept of an Ensemble - Basic kinds of Ensembles (Microcanonical, Canonical and Gand Canonical Ensembles) - First axiom of Statistical Thermodynamics (The principle of the equal a priori probabilities revisited) - Second axiom of Statistical Thermodynamics (Ergodic hypothesis) - The method of ensembles of Gibbs (Application of the Gibbs method in the Canonical ensemble, Instantaneous configurations, Statistical weights and Dominating configuration of the Canonical ensemble) - The Boltzmann distribution in the Canonical ensemble - The Canonical Partition Function (Calculation of the Canonical Partition Function (Q) from the Molecular Partition Function (q), Real macroscopic systems of independent and localized (or non-localized) molecules, Examples of calculation of the Canonical Partition Function) - Calculation of thermodynamic properties for macroscopic (N,V,T) systems from the Canonical Partition Function (Internal energy, Constant-volume heat capacity, Entropy, Helmholtz energy, Pressure, Enthalpy, Gibbs energy) - Application for Ideal monatomic Gases (Sackur Tetrode equation for the entropy, Chemical Equilibrium) - B. Electric Properties of Molecules and Intermolecular Forces - B1.
+Electric Properties of Molecules - Basic concepts (Electric Dipole, Electric Dipole Moment, Polar molecules, Permanent Electric Dipole Moment, Non-polar molecules, Induced Electric Dipole Moment, Polarization of a sample, Ferroelectric solids, Dielectrics) - Polar molecules (Diatomic, Polyatomic molecules) - Electronegativity and Electric Dipole Moment (Pauling and Mulliken scales of Electronegativity, Approximate relations between Electronegativity and Electric Dipole Moment for diatomic molecules)

-- Influenceoffieldfrequency on Polarization. - B2.
-Dielectric Constant and Electric properties of molecules - Dielectric Constant (Experimental determination of the Dielectric constant, Relation between Dielectric constant and Polarization of the sample). - Dielectric Constant and Electric properties of molecules (Low pressure gaseous samples, condensed samples). - Molar Polarization of a sample. - Debye and Clausius Mossotti equations. - Experimental determination of Dipole Moment and Polarizabilities from measurements of the Dielectric constant (method description, examples and study cases).
+- Induced Electric Dipole Moment (Polarizability of a molecule, Polarizability volume, Anisotropy of the Polarizability, Electronic Polarizability, Distortion Polarizability and Orientation Polarizability, Debye -Langevin equation) - Influence of field frequency on Polarization - B2.
+Dielectric Constant and Electric properties of molecules - Dielectric Constant (Experimental determination of the Dielectric constant, Relation between Dielectric constant and Polarization of the sample) - Dielectric Constant and Electric properties of molecules (Low pressure gaseous samples, condensed samples) - Molar Polarization of a sample - Debye and Clausius Mossotti equations - Experimental determination of Dipole Moment and Polarizabilities from measurements of the Dielectric constant (method description, examples and study cases)